MartijnKeesmaat/web-typography-19-20/README.md

 ## Study situation

 To understand the movie one needs to watch it without sound.
 One then realizes how boring it is.
-The added sound effect builds a great deal of tension and pressure.
-When you start looking at how other movies do this, you realize that most don't.
-There are a select few which got creative with their captions.
+This makes you realize that the added sound effect builds a great deal of tension and pressure.

+When you start looking at how other movies use captions to achieve this effect, you realize that most don't.
+Only a select few got creative with their captions.
+This makes the situation like a blank canvas.
+It meant I needed to do experiments on my own and start exploring.

 ## Ignore conventions

 There aren't that many conventions when it comes to closed captions.
 We are familiar with the centered text at the bottom of the screen.
-I'm not a fan of this convention.
-It isn't an immersive experience.
+Which is a convention that I'm not a fan of.
+It causes the expercience to be less immersive.
 You are constantly moving your eyes from bottom to center.
 Trying to do two things at the same time.
 This positioning is the first convention I broke.

 ## Prioritise identity